Running into a problem with SAP software that you can't solve can be frustrating, and while the process for getting...

 Create a minimal, recreatable example

 Put together a minimal example that can be recreated on a clean installation, along with instructions for recreating the example.
-This will prove that the problem hasn't been caused by any customization of your system, and will show SAP support staff how to see the problem in their own systems.
+This will prove that the problem hasn't been caused by any customization of your system, and will show SAP support staff how to see the problem in their own technology.

 The definition of a minimal, complete and verifiable example from Stack Overflow covers what you should include in your example.